 The exhibition explores four houses, all designed for performance, by and for people in a circle associated with the University of Illinois and the production of modernist culture in Champaign-Urbana from the 1940s through the 1980s.
 The project frames these houses as crucibles for producing and performing culture and that defined their residents as distinctively modern artists.

-Supported in part by the Sandra L. Batzli Fund and the Kim and Peter Fox Exhibition Support Endowment.
-Co-sponsored by the School of Architecture.
+Supported in part by the Sandra L. Batzli Memorial Fund and the Kim and Peter Fox Exhibition Support Endowment.
+Cosponsored by Champaign County History Museum and the School of Architecture.

 The four case studies—the Erlanger House, designed with and for the dancer Margaret Erlanger, and the homes of the architects Jack Baker, John Replinger, and Richard Williams—were created to stage music, dance, theater, poetry, and conversation in domestic settings, a unique characteristic of avant-garde culture in and around the University of Illinois.
 The architects have long been understood regionally as influential teachers and refined, modernist architects.
 Their greater impact, we propose, stems from their role as incubators of midcentury, avant-garde American culture.